Page images

 And strains, from Glory's awful clarion blown,

-Float in triumphunt peal around Britannia's throne.
+Float in triumphant peal around Britannia's throne.

-A beautiful SPRING in a VILLAGI.
+A beautiful SPRING in a VILLAGE.

-From Poems by S. T. COLERIDGE.
-O
+From POEMS by S. T. COLERIDGE.

-I bless the milky waters, cold and clear,
+I bless the milky waters, cold and clear.

 Escap'd the flashing of the noontide hours